openvstorage/ovs-documentation/Administration/usingthegui/README.md

 ### Log In

-The GUI to manage an Open vStorage can be found by navigating with an HTML5 compatible browsers to the IP address of any of the Grid Storage Routers (GSRs) in your cluster.
+The GUI to manage an Open vStorage can be found by navigating with an HTML5 compatible browsers to the IP address of any of the Storage Routers in your cluster.
 In case you use HTTP instead of HTTPS, the URL will be rewritten to use HTTPS.
 HTTPS is used to make sure all the communication between your pc and the Open vStorage Cluster is secure.
 When opening the GUI for the first time, you will be presented